-Regent Univeristy School of Law opened its doors in 1986.
-Twenty-five years later, the school had more than 2,700 alumni practicing law in 47 states and overseas, distinguishing themselves as judges and judicial clerks, partners and associates in law firms, mayors and legislators, and in positions with government agencies and public interest organizations.
+Regent University School of Law opened its doors in 1986.
+Thirty years later, the school has an 86% job placement rate* 9 months after graduation and more than 3,000 alumni practicing law in 49 states and overseas, distinguishing themselves as judges and judicial clerks, partners and associates in law firms, mayors and legislators, and in positions with government agencies and public interest organizations.